kubeslice/gateway-certs-generator/README.md

 To download the latest docker image for gateway-certs-generator, click [here](https://hub.docker.com/r/aveshasystems/gateway-certs-generator).

+The gateway-certs-generator supports multi-architecture builds for both `linux/amd64` and `linux/arm64` platforms.

 1. Clone the latest version of gateway-certs-generator from  the `master` branch.

    ```console